vladimirlaz/llvm-test-suite/CONTRIBUTING.md

 ### Development

-**NB**: For any changes not related to DPC++, but rather to LLVM in general, it is strongly encouraged that you submit the patch to https://llvm.org/ directly.
+For any changes not related to DPC++, but rather to LLVM in general, it is strongly encouraged that you submit the patch to https://llvm.org/ directly.
 See [LLVM contribution guidelines](https://llvm.org/docs/Contributing.html) for more information.

 - Create a personal fork of the project on GitHub
-  - For the DPC++ Compiler project, use **intel** branch as baseline for your changes.
+  - For the DPC++ end-to-end test development, use **intel** branch as baseline for your changes.
 - Prepare your patch
   - follow [LLVM coding standards](https://llvm.org/docs/CodingStandards.html)
   - [clang-format](https://clang.llvm.org/docs/ClangFormat.html) and